CobaltBSD/cbase/README.md

 cbtutils requires [crunchgen-ng](https://github.com/CobaltBSD/crunchgen-ng) to build.

 ## ZXCVBN-C installation
 cbtutils includes a command-line tool for calculating passphrase entropy using zxcvbn.
-If you wish to avoid this requirement, you can remove the referenced to `zxcvbn` and `entropy` from cbtutils.conf.
-Otherwise, you will also need to install one of the `.dict` dictionaries from the zxcvbn-c source directory to `/usr/share/misc/zxcvbn.dict`.
+If you wish to avoid this requirement, you can remove the references to `zxcvbn` and `entropy` from cbtutils.conf.
+Otherwise, you will also need to install one of the built `.dict` dictionaries from the zxcvbn-c source directory to `/usr/share/misc/zxcvbn.dict`.

 ## License
 cbtutils is available under a wide variety of licenses, as the components of it come from a large number of sources.
 For all other components of cbtutils (e.g. the makefiles), 0BSD license applies.
 See `LICENSE`